How Countly Works

 Utilities > Data Points.

 You may view the sample screenshot below.
 Clicking on each of the months will give you the number of data points consumed by each application as well as all data points under the title "All apps".

 Roles of Each User Type

 You can choose the role to assign to each person based on the access you wish for them to have to your data.
 This document explains each Countly menu item as well as which ones may be accessed by which user type.

-Regarding roles, there is a rule of thumb: "User" can only read and not write/modify; "Admin" can read and write/modify, but only in context of app that is given to them; and "Global Admin" can read and write/modify all apps and server wide things.
+Regarding roles, there is a rule of thumb: "User" can only read and not write/modify; "Admin" can read and write/modify, but only in the context of the app that is given to them; and "Global Admin" can read and write/modify all apps and server-wide things.
 More information in this regard is provided here.

 Contributing to Countly

 Countly appreciates receiving ideas, feedback, and constructive comments.
-All your suggestions will be handled by one of our staff and will be taken care with upmost importance.
+All your suggestions will be handled by one of our staff and will be taken care of with utmost importance.
 If you are a developer, please fork our repositories and send pull requests.